 The group meets a minimum of four times a year.
 Steering group members are expected to join one additional sub-group.
 Sub-groups focus their work around a specific theme, and commit to additional meetings and consultations.

 - HMP Hewell

 - University of Cambridge

 - BearFace Theatre

 What does the steering group do?

-- Working with the NCJAA Director Jessica Plant and Clinks to set priorities, agree the budget, and respond to any changes in government policy in relation to arts and criminal justice
+- Working with the NCJAA Director Rebecca Hammond and Clinks to set priorities, agree the budget, and respond to any changes in government policy in relation to arts and criminal justice

 - Developing a work plan for the year and contributing towards guiding this work to ensure it supports arts and criminal justice work effectively.

 If you would like to know more about the steering group contact Rebecca Hammond.